Radha Krishna: Bhagavata

-In Vedic and Puranic literature, Radhas and other forms of the root Radh have meaning of ‘perfection’, ‘success’ and even ‘wealth’.
+In Vedic and Puranic literature, Radha and other forms of the root word Radh have meaning of ‘perfection’, ‘success’ and even ‘wealth’.
 Lord of Success, Indra was referred to as Radhaspati.
 In references to Mahavishnu as the Lord of Fortune and freely used by Jayadeva as Jaya Jayadeva Hare – the victorious Hari, and ‘Radhaspati’ all found in many places.
 The word Radha occurs in the Atharva Veda, Taittiriya Brahmana and Taittiriya Samhita.

 Charlotte Vaudeville, in the article Evolution of Love Symbolism in Bhagavatism draws some parallel to Nappinnai, appearing in Godha's magnum opus Thiruppavai and in Nammalwar's references to Nappinnani, the daughter-in-law of Nandagopa.
 Nappinnai is believed to be the source of Radha's conception in Prakrit and Sanskrit literature although their characteristic relations with Krishna are different.
 In the ritual dance called Kuravai, Krishna dances with his wife Nappinnai.
 "It is a complex relationship, for the devotee is the ‘same as and yet different from’ the Lord, and so even in the joy of union there is the pain of separation.
 Indeed, the highest form of devotion, according to Yamunacarya, comes not in union but after the union, in the ‘fear of new separation’."

-Yasastilaka Champukavya (959 CE) all make references to Radha and Krishna well before Jayadeva's period.
-There are elaborate references to Radha in Brahma vaivarta and Padma Puranas.
+Yasastilaka Champukavya (959 CE) and Gaha Sattasai make references to Radha and Krishna well before Jayadeva's period.
+There are elaborate references of Radha and Krishna in Brahma Vaivarta Purana, Garga Samhita and Padma Purana.

 Gaudiya Vaishnava Sampradaya

 Gaudiya Vaishnava, as the name suggests, usually refers to the region of Bengal.
 Early Bengali literature gives a vivid description of the depiction and evolution of understanding of Radha and Krishna.

-In this Bengali tradition metaphysical status and Radha-worship is considered to be established by Krsnadasa in his Chaitanya Charitamrta where he represents the doctrine that prevailed among the Vrindavan Caitanyaites following Caitanya's demise in 1533.
-It is believed that Krishna, desiring to experience fully what it is like to love Krishna as Radha does, has appeared as Caitanya Mahaprabhu.
+In this Bengali tradition, metaphysical status and Radha-worship are considered to have been established by Krsnadasa in his Chaitanya Charitamrta, where he represents the doctrine that prevailed among the Vrindavan Caitanyaites following Caitanya's demise in 1533.
+It is believed that Krishna, desiring to experience fully what it is like to love Krishna as Radha does, appeared as Caitanya Mahaprabhu.
 And what Radha (appearing as Caitanya) does in her longing for Krishna is to chant his names.

-One of the self manifested Deities established by Gopala Bhatta Goswami is called Radha Ramana, it is not surprising that Radha Ramana is seen as not only Krishna but also as Radha-Krishna.
+One of the self manifested Deities established by Gopala Bhatta Goswami is called Radha Ramana.
+Since Chaityana Mahaprabhu is seen as combined form of Radha-Krishna, Radha Ramana is viewed not only as Krishna, but as a unified form of Radha-Krishna.
 And worship in his temple, located in the centre of Vrindavana is a perpetual daily affair, involving several prescribed events throughout the day, with the goal of being theoretical and remote, but with aspiration of the possibility to attend and associate directly with Radha and Krishna.